 - Eliminate moisture – Mold loves nothing more than a moist place to grow.
 The less moisture you have in your home, the less likely mold will be to take root.
 The best ways to limit mold in your home include home dehumidification and rapid response to internal water damage.
 If you suspect you have a leak on your hands, you’ll want to reach out to your local professionals for a fix to both preserve your home’s value and prevent mold growth in your sensitive structural support materials.

 - Invest in home waterproofing measures – It’s never a bad idea to invest in home waterproofing solutions.
-These solutions, including interior drainage and a sump pump, can all repel water from your home, making it more difficult for mold to take root.
+These solutions—from interior basement drains and sump pumps to crawl space encapsulation measures—can all repel water from your home, making it more difficult for mold to take root.

 It may also benefit you to get rid of any porous materials, like carpeting or unused wood, that you have in your bathrooms or unfinished basement, as mold can make itself at home in these materials with little effort.

 If you want help ridding your home of the presence of mold, or if you want to prevent it from taking root in the first place, don’t hesitate to reach out for help.
 The professional foundation, basement, and crawl space repair team at Tar Heel Basement Systems can encapsulate your crawl space with the trusted CrawlSeal™ vapor barrier and help you limit the moisture that might otherwise allow mold to flourish.

 To get started, contact us today to schedule a free inspection.
 You’ll come away from a comprehensive home assessment from local industry leaders and a no-obligation quote on the services you need to restore your home to working order.

 Last Modified Date:

 2155 Enterprise Dr. NE